-A$2340.
 Includes use of all scuba equipment, tuition and training materials with the exception of any texts required for further specialty diver training.

 All Boat & Shore Dives includes reef tax where applicable.
 Course credit will be offered to those students who already hold parts of, or all of the prerequisite qualification as per the following table: